-Select the item of interest in a tool window (e.g. the Project tool window).
+Select the item of interest in a tool window (for example the Project tool window).
 Alternatively, open the necessary class or file in the editor.

-In the Project tool window, press and hold the Ctrl key, and drag the item to the target location.
+In the Project tool window, press and hold Ctrl, and drag the item to the target location.

 In the Copy dialog that opens, specify the name and location for the copy that you are creating, and click OK.